 Being physically immobile this year, we looked deeper into the meaning of an artist residency — an exchange of lived experiences by immersing oneself in a locality.
 With that in mind, we developed a residency format where, instead of physically living in a set locality, participants are limited to explore the contents of @indoartno and @antikolektifkolektifklub.
 The exchange element is furthered with intensively learning through the first-person narrative of the meme account admins, along with the organisers' ready assistance in translating and elaborating the context of local humour.
 The format thus converts the conventional residency space into the digital realm, while simultaneously retaining the learning process through the locals’ lived experiences.

 The title refers to a singing competition franchise in Southeast Asia, “Akademi Fantasi Indosiar”, a very vernacular and nostalgic memory to many Indonesians and other Southeast asian individuals alike.
 With its tacky, early 2000s visual, the programme often became the source of many memes.

-1. The project takes its form by partnering with Indonesian meme accounts @indoartno and @antikolektifkolektifklub, along with an invited roster of ten Singaporean participants who are practicing artists, writers, curators, and activists.
+1. The project takes its form by partnering with Indonesian meme accounts @indoartno and @antikolektifkolektifklub, along with an invited roster of non-Indonesian participants from different backgrounds.